Raychaudhuri equation with zero point length: Coincidence Limit: Finiteness of Raychaudhuri Equation

-where \ref{Ray_K_Mod} has been used to get the left hand side of the above equation.
-From this and inspection of the formula for $K_q$ in \ref{App_A} (see \ref{rayqab2_35_2}), we see that we need to know the expression for Van Vleck determinant as well as its first and second derivatives to comment on formation of caustics in this case.
+where \ref{Ray_K_Mod} has been used to relate $(dK/d\sigma)_{q}$, appearing on the left hand side of the Raychaudhuri equation, to the modified geodesic distance $S(\sigma^{2})$ and derivative with respect to the modified Van-Vleck determinant $\Delta_{\rm S}$.
+From this and further inspection of the formula for $K_q$ in \ref{App_A} (see \ref{rayqab2_35_2}), we see that we need to know the expression for Van Vleck determinant as well as its first and second derivatives to comment on formation of caustics in this case.
 We have to be careful, since there exist no general expression for the Van Vleck determinant, but only some expansion for small $\sigma$.
 It is certainly possible to carry over that expansion to qmetric as well (see \ref{App_A}), but these series cannot converge if the curvature at $x'$ blows up.
 Even if the curvature is finite at $x'$, still $\Delta_S$ can be diverging at point $x_S$ if geodesics emerging from $x'$ do have a focal point at $x_S$ (due the meaning of Van Vleck determinant as ratio of the actual density of geodesics and the density for flat spacetime, cf. \cite{VisA}).
 If $L_{0}$ is of the order of Planck's length and we are not too near to a singularity (safely away with distance $\sim \mathcal{O}(L_{0})$), we can be sure that no such focal points can appear before a distance $L_{0}$ from $x'$, and thus $\lim_{x\to x'}\Delta_S$ is finite.
 From the finiteness of the expansion of ${\Delta_S}$, we can also deduce that its first and second derivatives will be finite.
 Thus the result we will derive next, has general direct applicability towards formation of caustics, but is not immediately applicable at an already formed singularity.
 For the second derivative, the expansion yields

 where, $\mathcal{F}=R_{ab}n^{a}n^{b}$ and `dot' denotes derivative with respect to the geodesic distance $\sigma$.
 As mentioned, the above quantity is finite in the coincidence limit, and is proportional to $\mathcal{F}$ to the leading order.
-Analogously, even if $K$ diverges in the coincidence limit, $K_{(q)}$ does not, such that
+Analogously, even if $K$ diverges in the coincidence limit, $K_{(q)}$ does not.
+This can be seen by using \ref{rayqab2_32_4} and expressions for $\alpha$ and $A$ from \ref{alpha_A}, such that for spacelike geodesics,